jonaeru/perfect_dark/README.md

 Optionally, you can also put your Perfect Dark for GameBoy Color ROM named `pd.gbc` in the `data` directory if you want to emulate having the Nintendo 64's Transfer Pak and unlock some cheats automatically.

+Optionally, you can move the data folder to `~/.local/share/perfectdark` on Linux or `~/Library/Application Support/perfectdark` on MacOS.

 Additional information can be found in the [wiki](https://github.com/fgsfdsfgs/perfect_dark/wiki).

 A GPU supporting OpenGL 3.0/ES3.0 or above is required to run the port.